 - Making False representation: Any statement, oral, written or by visible representation, which makes a false claim regarding the quality, quantity, composition, durability, utility, price etc. of goods and services.

-- Price discount: Denying a consumer an announced discount or offering it for a short period on a small quantity of goods.
+- Price discount: Denying a consumer an announced discount or offering it for a short period on a small number of goods.

 - Competition and Gift Schemes: Announcing competitions and free gift schemes to increase the sale of goods, where the cost of the “free” gift is wholly or partly included in the price, or the prizes are not given as promised.